 Those in attendance—including several town officials, such as Town Councilmen Tom Butterworth, John Engel, Steve Karl and Penny Young, and Board of Finance member Maria Weingarten—gave her a standing ovation.

-In addition, Macdonald said, Hobbs throughout her career “always found time for extensive volunteer work, often serving on boards of organizations that help children, families and communities”
+In addition, McDonald said, Hobbs throughout her career “always found time for extensive volunteer work, often serving on boards of organizations that help children, families and communities”

 “Hazel was instrumental in the founding of the Stepping Stones Children’s Museum and was a long time board member, ensuring the continuation and expansion of the original ideas she helped formulate.”

-Adding up all of Hobbs’s “incredible accomplishments” still doesn’t tell the story of the “incredible woman, educator, volunteer, wife, mother and friend that she is,” Macdonald wrote.
+Adding up all of Hobbs’s “incredible accomplishments” still doesn’t tell the story of the “incredible woman, educator, volunteer, wife, mother and friend that she is,” McDonald wrote.

 Hazel devotes herself wholeheartedly, body, mind and soul, to her endeavors.
 She spends an inordinate amount of time researching and preparing for every project to be sure that she will deliver the best possible result.
 Hazel truly cares about the work she does and, more importantly, cares about those she serves.
 She always has a positive suggestion to offer and words of encouragement.”